John White (colonist priest): Westminster Assembly

-When the First English Civil War broke out in 1642, Dorchester declared itself on the side of Parliament.
+When the First English Civil War broke out in 1642, Dorchester declared on the side of Parliament.
 A party of Prince Rupert's horse burst into White's house, plundered it, and carried off his books.
-He took refuge in London at the Savoy Hospital, where he ministered until, after the ejection of Daniel Featley, he was appointed rector of Lambeth on 30 September 1643, and given the use of Featley's library until his own could be recovered.
+He took refuge in London at the Savoy Hospital, where he ministered until, after Daniel Featley was sequestered, he was appointed rector of St Mary-at-Lambeth on 30 September 1643, and given the use of Featley's library until his own could be recovered.
 He was chosen one of the Westminster Assembly, and at their opening service in St Margaret's, Westminster (25 September 1643) prayed a full hour to prepare them for taking the Solemn League and Covenant.
 He regularly attended the sittings of the assembly, and signed the petition for the right to refuse the sacrament to scandalous persons, presented to the House of Lords, 12 August, was one of the assessors, and in 1645 was chosen on the committee of accommodation.
 White brought William Benn to Lambeth with him, whom he had called in 1629 to be the incumbent of All Saints Church, Dorchester.

-On the death of Robert Pinck in November 1647, White was made warden of New College, but he declined to go to Oxford because of bad health (1648).
+On the death of Robert Pinck in November 1647, White was made warden of New College, Oxford but declined to go to Oxford because of bad health.
 His death took place on 21 July 1648, and he was buried in the porch of St Peter's Chapel (belonging to Trinity).